ayoayco/Cozy/CONTRIBUTING.md

 # Contributing to Cozy

-Thank you for your interest to help bring the coziest web experience to people like you and me.
+Thank you for your interest in building the coziest web experience for people like you and me.

 ## Tech Stack